EnterpriseDB/barman/doc/manual/43-backup-commands.en.md

 1. The compressed backup files are copied to a staging directory on the local or remote server using Rsync.
 2. The compressed files are uncompressed to the target directory.
-3. Config files which need special handling by Barman are extracted in the staging directory, analysed or edited as required, and copied to the recovery destination using Rsync.
+3. Config files which need special handling by Barman are copied from the recovery destination, analysed or edited as required, and copied back to the recovery destination using Rsync.
 4. The staging directory for the backup is removed.